green-coding-solutions/website/content/services/blauer-engel.md

 We ourselves have been certified with the Blue Angel software so we know how rigorous and time-consuming the process can be.
 Our tools help you ensure that the certification is simple, accurate and efficient.

 We have a dedicated team that believes that the Blue Angel Certification process is a key step to realising our vision for a more responsible ICT industry.
-What we can offer you outside of the free version is a dedicated team that understands the process inside and out and is committed to automating the process as much as possible for you.

 {{< greenblock >}}
 Interested?